Discover the best national parks in Sydney, featuring stunning walking tracks, waterfalls, lookouts, and thriving wildlife.

 6. Dharawal National Park

-One of the most popular highlights in Dharawal National Park is Maddens Falls, which is included on our list of Sydney’s prettiest waterfalls.
+One of its standout attractions is Maddens Falls, a stunning cascade waterfall that also earns a spot on our list of Sydney’s prettiest waterfalls.

 Discover Dharawal National Park: